ttoppanda/python-vue-market/README.md

 - Dockerized the full stack application
 - This way, the docker images can directly be deployed to any VPS without thinking of any configurations
-- Deployed the containers to Heroku
+- Deployed the full stack application to Vercel [here](https://stock-viewer-murex.vercel.app/).